iPhone 8 Release Date And Spec Rumors: Fast Charging And ‘Tap To Wake’ Feature

 The iPhone 8 may also get a smart connector, which is used on 9.7in and 12.9in iPad Pro.
 Wireless charging is one rumor that has been lingering for a while.
 Some reports suggest that the iPhone 8 will introduce this tech.

 Along with touch id that lets you use your fingerprint to access your phone.
 Apple may also introduce facial recognition and iris recognition.
-Fingerprint security is considered easy to hack by some and with more bio-security features, Apple can introducd a two-step security system that combines fingerprint and facial recognition to access your phone’s apps.
+Fingerprint security is considered easy to hack by some and with more bio-security features, Apple can introduce a two-step security system that combines fingerprint and facial recognition to access your phone’s apps.

-Probably the wildest and most exciting iPhone 8 rumor is augmented relatiy added to the camera app.
+Probably the wildest and most exciting iPhone 8 rumor is augmented reality added to the camera app.
 AR tech is when computer-generated sensory input such as sound, video, graphics or GPS data are implemented to the real world.
 For example, a street view can have a map augmented into the real world for easier directions.

 According to Business Insider, Apple plans for adding AR technology to the iPhone is as follows: